 Within Laos there have been an number of incidents of local and tourist being attacked and robbed in the Vang Vieng area.
 In the past Vang Vieng was very popular with gap year travellers, less so now, the government has responded by increasing police presence, expect to see some police checkpoints.
 On 24 March 2016 some Chinese visitors were wounded in an attack on a bus.

 Myanmar (Burma) has really opened up to both business and tourism although many areas are still off limits (due to regional conflicts).
 Aung San Suu Kyri NLD party won November's election and the country first democratically elected government was sworn in at the end of March 2016.
 The standard of food hygiene is poor.
 For many years the country has been plagued by regional conflicts.
 Currently there is severe unrest in the Rakhine province where there are clashed between Rohingya Muslims and Buddhist.
 The violence spiked at the end of August 2017, thousands of Rokhingya have fled to Bangladesh.
 However its a highly rewarding country to visit, the central area is safe and Objective highly recommend visits to Myanmar but research is essential to understand the local issues.
-Burma is our favourite in SE Asia.
+Burma is our favourite country in SE Asia, although internationally action is building against Burma's military leader.

 Most visit to China are trouble free however both business and leisure travellers need to be aware of the high level of pollution in many cities, especially between January and March and also be aware that most of China is an active earthquake zone.
 Few people in China outside the major cities speak English so be prepared.